-To properly manage climate-related risk and assess its potential impact, the bank recognizes the importance of understanding how climate risk could be transmitted to traditional risk types that are material to the bank's financial and operational performance.
-We take into consideration the bank's unique business model, which focuses on lending to small to medium-size enterprise via digital channels.
-We therefore identified credit risk being a major risk impacted by climate changes.
+To properly manage climate-related risk and assess its potential impact, the Bank recognizes the importance of understanding how climate risk could be transmitted to traditional risk types that are material to the Bank's financial and operational performance.
+We have developed our scenario analysis models and related workflows, and analyzed the impact of physical risk and transition risk to our existing types of risk exposure.
+We take into consideration the Bank's unique business model, which focuses on lending to small to medium-size enterprise via digital channels, and therefore identified credit risk being a major risk type impacted by climate changes.
+The overall potential impact of climate change on the Bank's business operations and exposures are considered to be limited at the moment.